 The novel Cell opens in Boston, with graphic novelist Clayton Riddell who has just landed a graphic novel deal.
 To ruin his day a sudden pulse (from hereon in referred to as "the Pulse") is sent out over the global cellular communications network turning anyone who uses their cellphone into a mindless zombie like killer.
 This escalates a series of events as Clay must escape the horde of gibbering madmen and teams up with middle aged Tom McCourt and teen aged traumatized survivor Alice Maxwell.

-As the book goes on we learn the "phoners" (as they have been dubbed) are banding together in groups called "flocks" who are mutually supportive, and as time goes on, they disturbingly seem to find a sense of purpose under the leadership of the spookily intelligent "Raggedy Man" who seems to lead the flock.
+As the book goes on we learn the "phoners" (as they have been dubbed) are banding together in groups called "flocks" who are mutually supportive, and as time goes on, they disturbingly seem to find a sense of purpose under the leadership of the spookily intelligent "Raggedy Man" who seems to lead the flocks on a national level.

 Now of course back in 2016 it was adapted into a film, which was something I had been waiting for ever since I read the book.